NEVER MISS A DEAL

 Using Your Coupons

 You’ll be surprised by how many mistakes can be made when you first start to coupon.
 From misreading the small print to the lady at the checkout forgetting to scan a coupon.
 So, once you’ve planned your meals, it’s time to get those coupons ready.

 Double-check you have the correct coupons and you’ll get exactly what you’re expecting.
-Calculate what you’ll spend on your coupons and what you’ll spend on your needs ingredients to make sure it’s within your budget.
+Calculate what you’ll spend on your coupons.
+Then calculate what you’ll spend on the ingredients to make sure it’s within your budget.